flowdev/spaghetti-cutter/README.md

 )
 ```

-Or add the import line to an existing file with similar build comment.
 This ensures that the package is indeed fetched and built but not included in
 the main or test executables.
 This is the
 [canonical workaround](https://github.com/golang/go/wiki/Modules#how-can-i-track-tool-dependencies-for-a-module)